-After the simulations, the generated data are fitted to a stochastic actor-oriented model using the RSiena software.
+After the simulations, the generated data are fitted to an SAOM using the RSiena software.
 This model is specified with exactly the same parameters that were used in the mathematical model (see Table 1).
-The simulation phase generated 1000 result sets (5×200) that include parameter estimates and standard errors.
+The simulation phase generated 1,000 result sets (5×200) that include parameter estimates and standard errors.
 This process takes a significant amount of time (about one day on a standard personal computer) but can be accelerated by making use of parallel computing.
-All 1000 simulations and subsequent estimations with RSiena are independent and can thus be processed in parallel.
+All 1,000 simulations and subsequent estimations with RSiena are independent and can thus be processed in parallel.
 This means that step 5 can be processed in much less than one hour in this case study.

-Figure 2: Four waves of data generated by the simulation process in one simulation run.
+Figure 2.
+Four waves of data generated by the simulation process in one simulation run.
 Both the friendship network and the attributes (indicated by color codes) change over time following the model specified in Table 1.
 All four local communities are shown.
-The network layout corresponds to the geo-spatial distribution of individuals in the study.
+The network layout corresponds to the geospatial distribution of individuals in the study.